haroldtreen/haroldtreen.github.io/_drafts/two-months-of-tech-interviews.md

 Over the last 5 years, I've accumulated over 2.5 years of paid software engineering experience.
 I've also accumulated a fair amount of self-directed experience.

-But - I've never accepted a full-time job...
+But, I've never accepted a full-time job...

 > Sorry, I have more school to finish.